-Finding your way around a particularly grueling and complicated recipe can be challenging – however, you can never go wrong with steak cooked to perfection.
+Finding your way around a particularly grueling and complicated recipes like Texas rib eye steak, Vegan BBQ Pulled Jackfruit, BBQ Steak and many others can be challenging – however, you can never go wrong with steak cooked to perfection.
 Whether served on its own or with some sides to complement it with, steak can make for a versatile and filling meal for all meat lovers.

 Ideal Grill Temperatures

 As you might expect, there’s not one single answer for what the ideal temperature to grill your meat is.
 Different cuts require you to grill your meat for different times and at different temperatures, and this estimation relies largely on the thickness of the meat.

 Unexpectedly, however, you might want to grill a thicker cut of meat at a lower temperature and a thinner cut at a relatively higher temperature.

 |Thickness||Cooking Time for Rare Temperatures (110 – 120 degrees Fahrenheit)||Cooking Time for Medium Rare Temperatures (120 – 130 degrees Fahrenheit)||Cooking Time for Medium Temperatures (130 – 140 degrees Fahrenheit)|

 |2 inches (filet mignon and boneless ribeyes)||4 minutes for each side||4.5 minutes for each side||5 minutes for each side|

 |1.75 inches (filet mignon and boneless ribeyes)||3.5 minutes for each side||4 minutes for each side||4.5 minutes for each side|

 |1.5 inches (filet mignon and boneless ribeyes)||3 minutes for each side||3.5 minutes for each side||4 minutes for each side|